Who can get a Digido loan?

-Once you have supplied all of this, the company can take as little as 24 hours to approve or deny your application.
-Everything is online so you do not have to queue for the application process.
+You can do this by scanning and sending documents like credit card statements, certificate of employment, income tax returns, and government ID.
+Once submitted, the company can take as little as 24 hours to approve or deny your application.
+Everything is online so you do not have to fall in line for the application process.

 Where Can I Get a Business Loan?

-There are two main methods you can try if you need a money to get a startup in the Philippines.
+There are two main methods you can try if you need money to get a startup in the Philippines.
 These are banks and government business credit.

 Banks – you need to be employed or your business should already be established.
 In some cases, banks will approve your credit provided that you already own at least 20% of your target capital.
-With banks, you will have to choose your payment terms, and you need to pay interest.
+With banks, you will have to choose your payment terms, and you need to pay the interest.
 The average interest rate is 15% per year.

 Government loans – you can get the loan in the Philippines from the government.
 One government department where you can borrow money is the Department of Trade and Industry or DTI.
-(2) Such loans are regulated by the Bangko Sentral ng Pilipinas.
+Such loans are regulated by the Bangko Sentral ng Pilipinas.

 Annually, DTI sets aside a budget of ₱1 billion or more for loans.
 These are given to micro businesses only.
 The owner of the company may issue a business capital small loan.
 It means that the asset amount must be less than ₱3 million.
 The interest is only 0.5%.
-To be able to apply for this loan, your startup must have already existed for at least one year by the time of your application.Apply now
+To be able to apply for this loan, your startup must have already existed for at least one year by the time of your application.

-Why do You need a your Business Loan?
+Why do you need a Business Loan?